Cartier Roman and Italic – final unit values, Carl Dair, 1967

 Title

-‘Cartier’, final character unit values
+Cartier roman and italic final unit values

 Date